 Adult System of Care

-Our adult system of care manages both mental health and substance use services for adults.
+Our adult system of care manages both mental health and substance use treatment services for adults.

 Behavioral Health Services

-Our behavioral health services department oversees all mental health and substance use services across our system.
+Our behavioral health services department oversees all mental health and substance use treatment services across our system.

 Care Coordination is the systematic management of the System of Care to ensure that individuals with the highest level of need are being linked to community-based care and provided the appropriate supports to ensure that their treatment needs are properly addressed.